 Are you considering offering discounts to customers to boost sales?
 Or even cutting prices permanently?
-If you are, you need to read this, because you may be killing your business.
+If you are, you need to read this, because you may be seriously hurting your business.

 The thing is, people often underestimate by how much their unit sales need to increase to compensate for the price cut or discount.